FAQs

 What's the process when getting a custom build?

-The process always starts with a conversation, so get in touch and tell us our about your Dream Bike, and we can advise on the best way to make that dream a reality.
+The process always starts with a conversation, so get in touch and tell us about your Dream Bike, and we can advise on the best way to make that dream a reality.
 The next step is to put down a deposit (at least 50%) - this will get the product secured or ordered under your name and the build process underway.
 We'll be in touch as the build progresses with any updates.

 Want to Carry More?

-With a wide range of frame and fork mounted rack systems on the market, and with more appearing every week, it is important to understand which rack systems are compatible with your Curve frame and fork, and how to mount them correctly in order to ensure safe riding, avoid damage and voiding your warranty.
-Before mounting a rack, we strongly recommend you get in touch with us to confirm compatibility and the correct mounting procedure.
 This will minimise the risk of injury, product damage and voiding your warranty.
 Your local Curve dealer, or the team at Curve HQ, can also help you select a rack system and mount it to your bike for you.

 What payment options are there?